 Special Appendix: Alan Dundes

-We have an interesting investigation in process from one of our readers who was a student of the late Alan Dundes, who was featured in the film.
+We have an interesting investigation from one of our readers who was a student of the late Alan Dundes, who was featured in the film.
 We now have a full report here [Word document].
 Otherwise here are some miscellaneous comments:

 Some preliminary findings from my readings.